-Negative impact/ gap in information identified in the Equality Analysis Action required to mitigate • Existing or additional resources?
+Negative impact/ gap in information identified in the Equality Analysis Action required to mitigate How will you know this is achieved? e.g. performance measure/ target) By when Existing or additional resources?
 Lead Officer Action added to divisional/ team plan?
 The possibility of negative consequences of the reduction in use of semi-independent accommodation for some care leavers for whom this would be a better fit to their needs.
 Take a needs led approach to each placement decision, based on young people's choice and developing independent.
 Working with care leavers' personal advisers and in discussion with care leavers themselves.
 Ongoing on a YP by YP basis Existing HoS Care Leavers Yes